 Each scholarship application has two parts:

 The application deadline is May 31 each year.
 Scholarships are awarded in late summer at the MAA booth during the Minnesota State Fair.
 If chosen, the recipient must provide proof of enrollment in their school or university prior to receiving the scholarship funds.
-Each MAA Fellow is allowed to nominate one high school senior per year.
+Each MAA Fellow is allowed to nominate more than one high school senior per year.